oracle-livelabs/apex/object-storage-workflow/create-rest-data-source/create-rest.md

 ## Introduction

-In this lab, you will create a REST data source
+In this lab, you will create a REST data source to view files inside of Object Storage.

 Estimated Time: 10 minutes